colinmcintosh/SLIDER-cli/README.md

 This tool is meant to replicate most of the features of SLIDER and includes some additional flexibility in configuration options.
-The goal of this utility is to resolve some of the common issues with the SLIDER web interface, specifically:
+The goal of this utility is to resolve some common issues with the SLIDER web interface, specifically:

 - Incomplete frames being rendered on screen
 - Slow to generate animations